 Gifted and Talented Education (GATE)

-When teachers notice students with exceptional talents and abilities, this is always communicated to parents.
-Clear, measurable data is collected over time and recorded on Hero (our student management system).
+When teachers notice students with exceptional talents and abilities, this is always communicated to parents, and vice versa.
+We believe parents to be the best judge of their child’s gifts and talents.
+Occasionally, referral to specialist services for a formal diagnosis of giftedness may be recommended.
+Qualitative and quantitative data is collected over time and recorded on Hero (our student management system).
 Together, the classroom teacher and parent establish ways to best meet the student’s needs in the classroom, as part of the regular programme.
-Occasionally, referral to specialist services for a formal diagnosis of giftedness may be recommended.
+This is supported by the gifted coordinator.

-We also offer enrichment activities at our school.
+We offer enrichment activities at our school.
 These are for everyone to participate in.
 Through providing such opportunities, we believe anyone’s and everyone’s talents can be noticed.
-Enrichment activities may include: Lewis Eady music lessons, art/craft classes, chess club, various sports teams, cheerleading, kapa haka, choir, marimba, science club.
+Enrichment activities may include: Lewis Eady music lessons, art/craft classes, chess club, various sports teams, cheerleading, kapa haka, choir, marimba, and science club.
 Some are run by class teachers, some by volunteer parents, and some are an additional cost, payable to an outside provider.
-Sometimes there are competitions to enter.
-Our curriculum is also enriched by our specialist teachers.
+Sometimes, there are competitions to enter.
+Our specialist teachers also enrich our curriculum.

 Occasionally, students may be disadvantaged if they are kept in the year group they are born into.
 We work with whānau to decide if skipping a year (or more) is advantageous.

 Gifted students may also choose to attend the one-day school options of Mindplus (offsite, full day) and Forest School or opt into independent study through Te Kura.
 At Point Chevalier School | Rangi-mata rau we support our students’ involvement in any of these.